mashupbots/socko/_posts/2012-06-19-spdy-netty.markdown

     }
 {% endhighlight %}

-As you can see, we will be supported SPDY version 3, SPDY version 2 and HTTP 1.1.
+As you can see, we will support SPDY version 3, SPDY version 2 and HTTP 1.1.

 ## Step 3 - Setup Netty Pipeline